tokamak-network/Randomness-Beacon/README.md

 - COINMARKETCAP_API_KEY
   - Get api key from [CoinMarketCap](https://pro.coinmarketcap.com/account/)

-3. Run your local blockchain with the Christmas Gift Distribution code
+1. Run your local blockchain with the Christmas Gift Distribution code
+> terminal #3 VDF-RNG-demo-contract
 ```
 yarn hardhat node
 ```
 > You can read more about how to use that repo from its [README.md](https://github.com/tokamak-network/Raffle-Bicorn-RX/blob/main/README.md)

-4. Add hardhat network to your metamask/wallet
+1. Add hardhat network to your metamask/wallet

 - Get the RPC_URL of your hh node (usually `http://127.0.0.1:8545/`)
 - Go to your wallet and add a new network.
 [See instructions here.](https://metamask.zendesk.com/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC)